|Overall Rating||Liked it!|

 Powder: I have had the Krypto in some deep powder over the years and here is where I prefer the XV a little better.
 It just has more float and more maneuverability in tight spots.
 Still, the Krypto had a pretty good directional float, a good bit of rocker in the nose and a set back on board of 4 inches with a 22″ stance width on the size 156 you see in the on the table review.
 It’s kind of on the lower side for the Freeride world of set back on board but its still more than most all-mountain rides.
 There might be more setback on board with the 159 and 163 but I’m not sure.

-Switch: Pretty doable switch but it is a long way from acting like a twin with a centered stance.
+Switch: Pretty doable switch but it is a long way from acting as a twin with a centered stance.

 Jibbing: no thanks!